-Copies of drugs that are the same as a brand-name drug in dosage, safety, strength, quality, performance, and intended use.
+Fraud A deliberate withholding or hiding of information or giving false safety, strength, quality, performance, and intended use.
 The Food and Drug Administration requires generic drugs to have the same quality, strength, purity, and stability as brand name drugs.
 Manufacturers of generic drugs do not have the same investment costs as a developer of new drugs; therefore, generic drugs are less expensive.